An Experience of Introducing Primary School Children to Programming using Ozobots (Practical Report): Lessons Learned

+\paragraph{\bf Understanding the Repeatable Nature of Programs.} Some of the children did not intuitively understand the repeatable nature of programs.
+In Activity 7, the task was to get the robot from a fixed starting point to the house.
+Some of the children tried to use the editor as remote control by running several different programs until eventually the robot reached the goal from wherever it stopped after execution of the previous program.
+When moving the robot back to the fixed starting point and running the current program again, the robot did not reach the house.
+After explicitly hinting at the goal to write one coherent, repeatable program with the robot starting from the fixed starting point, the children usually got it right quickly.
+This misunderstanding is not specific to programming Ozobots and also occurred in some of our other courses using BeeBots.

-\paragraph{\bf Complexity of Programs.} Using the pen-and-paper mode made it easy for the children to understand how to use colour codes to program the robots.
-As in Activity~4 they already had to think about the temporal interplay of commands, the transition from drawing to programming with commands seemed quite easy for them.
-However, due to the limited amount of time, the complexity of the programs the children created with the OzoBlockly editor was limited.
+\paragraph{\bf Complexity of Programs.} Using pen-and-paper made it easy for the children to understand how to use colour codes to program the robots.
+As in Activity~4 they already had to think about the temporal interplay of commands, the transition from drawing to programming with commands seemed easy for them.
+However, due to time constraints the complexity of the programs the children created with the OzoBlockly editor was limited.
 Most of the time, we did not introduce loops or conditionals.
-In the cases where we did, the children had created very long scripts with repeating blocks and were happy and eager to learn about a better solution for their code.
+In the cases where we did, the children had created very long scripts with repeating blocks and were eager to learn about a better solution for their code.

-\paragraph{\bf Labeling Robots.} It is helpful to name all the robots, and to add stickers with their names to them.
-Not only for matching tablet computers with robots and connecting via bluetooth the name labels are true life savers, the children also identify much stronger with their robots if they have names.
-We used two different sets of robots, one set with robots being labeled with numbers, and the other set with robots having real names such as ``Fred'', ``Lena'' or ``Bobo'', and in every class the favourites were the ones with names.

-\paragraph{\bf Remote Control.} In some of the classes we demonstrated that the robots can be controlled using the remote control functionality in the OzoBlockly app.
-As it is easier and apparently more fun to use the joystick than to create programs, some children started playing with the robots rather than programming them.
-We recommend to hide the remote control functionality and hope that the children do not discover it themselves.
-If they do so, one has to try to convince the children not to use it.
-For example, you can tell them that they miss out on practicing to be a cool programmer when only playing with a toy that even toddlers can handle.

-\paragraph{\bf Bluetooth Kills Battery Life.} While Ozobots can easily survive 90 minutes following lines, the bluetooth connection seems to drain batteries extremely quickly.
-We found it necessary to recharge robots before switching from drawing mode to programming mode, and even then do the robots not last very long.
-Thus, we also recommend to turn off Ozobots during phases of discussion or instruction, and to plan for breaks where the robots can be recharged.
-Ideally, having spare robots to replace robots with dead battery is helpful.
+\paragraph{\bf Preconceptions against Programming.} Overall, most of the children were excited to work with robots, and for both boys and girls, being good at programming was something worth striving for.
+Girls who did a good job at programming were happy to receive positive feedback and be called good programmers.
+We did not recognise any gender-specific preconceptions against programming or computer science, which resembles the current state of research~\cite{geldreich2019perceptions}.
+Also, boys and girls were particularly fascinated by one of the robots which we decorated with a unicorn skin.